HorseScary/gtknag/README.md

 # PyNag

-Basically swaynag but with gtk
+Basically swaynag but with gtk (and written in python)